 Learn from the pros in surf schools

 Learning to surf can be challenging – and seeing the ease with which Californian youngsters practice the sport can be a little disheartening.
 But the truth is: surfing is fun for people of all ages.
 For those who want to learn from the experts, San Diego has a wide variety of surf schools and camps, with group and private lessons on offer.
-Emiliano Abate set up his "Pacific Surf School" about ten years ago.
+In 2007 Emiliano Abate set up his "Pacific Surf School".
 Having taught more than 200,000 surf students, the former surf pro knows how the sport and the spirit of surfing enthrals the masses, but it can also be intimidating: "Many people are put off by the equipment, the ocean, other surfers and the complexity of surfing, before ever giving it a try.
 But at the same time, they would love to discover the sport.
 Our mission is to teach them the right technique so as to overcome that initial frustration.
 Everyone should have the chance to get to love surfing at their own pace."

 A care-free surfing holiday thanks to local guidance